mrmalhotra/meaningful-string/README.md

 **onlyNumbers**: It tells that only numbers (0-9) are allowed in the generated random string.

 **custom**: You can also define your own charset.
+**charLength**: When you specify charLength, it will take privilege over min, max parameters.
+This string will be generated exact the length of **charLength**.

 ##meanigful